PassiveLemon/lemonix/README.md

 # lemonix
-These are my dotfiles for my NixOS system.
-This is configuration for the stuff I use on a daily basis, so things will ALWAYS be changing.
+These are my dotfiles and configuration for my NixOS systems.
+Expect things to always be changing in here.

 > [!WARNING]
-> This Nix configuration and install items are designed for MY use case. <b>I WILL NOT help with this and I am not responsible for any data loss that occurs from improper installation.</b> Issues are still welcome but please do not open any regarding installation.
+> This Nix configuration and install items are designed for MY use case. <b>I WILL NOT help with this and I am not responsible for any data loss that occurs from improper installation.</b>

 ## Overview
-- NixOS flake with Home-Manager, designed for multiple hosts and users.
+- NixOS flake with Home-Manager, designed for multiple hosts and users
-- Extensible modules for NixOS and Home-Manager.
+- Extensible modules for NixOS and Home-Manager
 - AwesomeWM configuration:
   - Lockscreen + PAM authentication (Supports fprintd)
-  - User config (per host) that controls widgets on the bar and control menu.
+  - User config (per host) that controls widgets on the bar and control menu
-  - Control menu that supports sliders, powermenu, and a media player.
+  - Control menu that supports sliders, a power menu, and a media player
-  - Mpris and various signals for resources, peripherals, and other miscellany.
+  - Mpris and various signals for resources, peripherals, and other miscellany
-- Tym terminal with Hilbish shell.
+- Tym terminal with Hilbish shell
-- Custom color theme for AwesomeWM, Lite-XL, Discord, Obsidian.
-(GTK theme may or may not happen)
+- Custom color theme inspired by One Dark and Matcha
-- Papirus Icons and Volantes Cursors.
+- Papirus Icons and Volantes Cursors
-- Configuration for a variety of programs.
+- Configuration for a variety of programs

 ## Topology
-As is typical for NixOS configurations, I went for a multi-user approach, even though I'm the only user.
+As is typical for NixOS configurations, I went for a multi-user approach even though I'm the only user.

 The host directory contains configuration for the machine and its hardware, based on NixOS stable.
 Ideally, it tries to avoid configuring user-space and graphical elements, though some things are simply not available in home-manager.